New solution from Maersk Drilling digitalises core workflows in offshore wells

-Maersk Drilling reported on Tuesday that, for the past two years, it led the efforts to develop a product to support digitalisation.
+Maersk Drilling reported on Tuesday that it had been leading the efforts to develop a product to support digitalisation for the past two years.
 The solution is known as RigFlow and has now been segregated into Horizon56 to push forward further development and commercialisation.

 Marika Reis, Chief Innovation Officer, Maersk Drilling, commented: “This is a natural step for the RigFlow solution and team.
 Horizon56 will become the first digital company that solely focuses on creating an industry-leading solution for offshore, and by doing so we ensure that it has the necessary agility to operate and quickly adapt to market trends, as well as enabling the team to independently engage with the market in the pursuit of customers, partnerships, and investors.”

 Founded as a fully-owned Maersk Drilling subsidiary, Horizon56 hopes to attract strategic investors over time to further develop the company and its products and services.
 The purpose of Horizon56 is to develop and provide digital solutions and services to both oil and gas companies and drilling contractors, with a goal to branch out to adjacent markets outside the oil and gas sector.

 The company’s first offering is the RigFlow solution which standardises and digitalises the core workflows involved in the well construction process within offshore drilling operations, including real-time exchange of information between energy companies’ onshore planning units, the offshore drilling operations teams operating the rig, and the service companies supporting the operations.

 In addition, it also contains a convenient and user-friendly solution for providing digitalised drilling instructions, as well as automated reporting of data and insights to support quicker and deeper analysis of drilling operations.